sjoseph11236/Software_Testing_Apprenticeship/week2/Day 6/overivew.md

  - [Valid Sudoku](https://leetcode.com/problems/valid-sudoku/)

   ## Lab A:
-  - Create a markdown file with partner about SDLC and STLC.
-      - What are they?
-      - What are the steps of each process?
-      - Why do we use them?

-  ## Lab B:
  - Create a tests for this list of methods and push to Githubs:
       - Create a method that adds two numbers.
       - Create a method that subtracts two numbers
       - Create a method that divides two numbers.
       - Create a method that multiplies two numbers.
       - Create a method that gets the circumference.

+  ## Lab B:
+  - Recreate the String class and write appropriate test.
+Then, push to Github.
        **If you complete lab before class ends, complete and submit leetcode problems to github**
 # Exit Tix
   - **Submit Lab A to Github.**